aureliej85/startups/README.md

  - Edit these profiles and add aditional information
  - Create a project
  - Input some information about the project
- - Input some activities to track your work in the good
+ - Input some activities to track your work in the good project

 Then, see what happens in the app and fix the bug you found doing that.